EvanSkiStudios/Raccoon-Mischief/README.md

 ## Effects
 * The server will make an random player ask RekNepZ_HBK what the room code is, at random times
+* When you respawn you have an 1/5 chance to trigger a random effect
+* Respawn effect, plugin will show you the demo screen
+* Respawn effect, plugin will kick you from the game
+* Respawn effect, plugin will place a chicken on your head
+* Respawn effect, plguin will teleport you to another player

 ## Enchantments
 * Nothing Changed since last version